 Van Bommel, M., Van Prooijen, J.-W., Elffers, H., & Van Lange, P. A. M. (2016).
 Booze, bars, and bystander behavior: People who consumed alcohol help faster in the presence of others.
 Frontiers in Psychology, 7: 128.
 Read this article HERE (open access).

 Other news from Dr. van Prooijen's research group:

 - Dr. van Prooijen co-presented the BNN reality TV program "dat wordt oorlog!".
-The program investigates how to create conflict between two groups, inspired by the Robbers Cave Experiment.
-The show will be broadcasted on Dutch TV (NPO3) in four episodes, starting 25 April 2017.
+The program illuminates how to create conflict between two groups, inspired by the Robbers Cave Experiment.
+The show was broadcasted on Dutch TV (NPO3) in four episodes, 25 April to 16 May 2016.
 Please see the trailer HERE.
+Watch the episodes HERE.

 - Together with Dr. Jean-Louis van Gelder, Iris van Sintemaartensdijk, and Prof. van Lange, Dr. van Prooijen was awarded a grant by "Politie en Wetenschap" for a project on burglary behavior in a virtual environment.

 - On 28 September 2016, Niels van Doesum defended his PhD thesis entitled "Social Mindfulness" at the VU.
 Congratulations, Dr. Niels!

 - On 1 September 2016, Mengchen Dong started as PhD student on a project on supernatural and conspiracy beliefs.
 She is funded by the China Scholarship Counsil (CSC).
 Her supervisors are Dr. van Prooijen and Prof. van Lange.

 - Dr. van Prooijen started as President of the International Society for Justice Research (ISJR) at the ISJR conference in Canterbury, UK, 20-23 July 2016.
 His presidency will last until the next ISJR conference in 2018.